GE Capital: United States

 Before June 2, 2014, GE Capital Bank was made up of retail and commercial banks.
 The company was founded in 1988 and is based in Draper, Utah.
 GE Capital Retail Bank provided retail banking and credit services to consumers in the United States and internationally.
 It offered retail sales finance, such as private label credit card programs, installment lending, bankcards, and financial services for consumers.
 The company also provided retail consumer financing solutions, such as private label credit cards, dual card, flex loans, and all-tender loyalty and gift cards; It offered its products and services through dealers, retailers, associations, contractors, manufacturers, healthcare practices, and service providers.
 The company was formerly known as GE Money Bank and changed its name to GE Capital Retail Bank in October 2011.
 GE Capital Retail Bank operated as a subsidiary of General Electric Capital Corporation.

 GE Capital Retail Bank acquired MetLife Bank from MetLife in 2011.

 As of June 2, 2014, GE Capital Retail Bank is now known as Synchrony Bank.
 GE Capital was then composed only of the original commercial/industrial bank in the United States.
 GE Capital provided credit services solely to businesses and merchants in the United States, and acts as a multi-product commercial finance bank, and uses deposit Accounts to fund commercial loans and leases.
 The company served various industries, such as automotive, consumer electronics, flooring, healthcare, home furnishings and improvement, HVAC, elective health care, jewelry, landscaping and irrigation, luxury goods, marine, music, outdoor power equipment, pool and spa, power sports, recreation vehicle, sewing, sporting goods, travel, vacuum, and water treatment industries.
 GE Capital Bank was a member of the Federal Deposit Insurance Corporation (FDIC).
 GE Capital Bank was sold to Goldman Sachs in 2016.

 GE Capital owned WMC Mortgage from 2004 to 2007.
+The company briefly owned Kidder, Peabody & Company from 1986 until its sale to PaineWebber in 1994.

+The capital group also had its hand in broadcasting throughout the early 1990s to own radio and television stations.
+The company first purchased Pegasus Broadcasting, who owns three television stations WJBF-TV, WAPA-TV and KSCH-TV in 1990.
+The company next purchased CBS affiliate WCSC-TV in 1991, and radio stations KMOW-AM and KEYI-FM in Austin later that year.

+The capital quit broadcasting in stages, starting with the sale of radio stations in Austin to Mercury Broadcasting in 1991, then the sale of WJBF-TV to Spartan Communications in 1992, followed by the sales of WCSC-TV to Jefferson-Pilot Communications in 1993 and KSCH-TV to Wing Fat, through a group Channel 58 Inc. in 1994, and five years later, sold its final station WAPA-TV to LIN Television Corporation in 1999.